-Our research centers on the interdisciplinary area of surface material chemistry, with a focus on environmental and energy related questions.
-We study the fundamental properties and chemical reactivities of nanostructured solid hybrid materials used in greenhouse gas capture, photoelectric conversion, and water remediation.
+Our research centers on the interdisciplinary area of surface and interface chemistry of solid materials, with a focus on solving environmental and energy related questions.
+We study fundamental properties and chemical reactivities of nano-structured solid hybrid materials used in greenhouse gas capture, photoelectric conversion, and water remediation.
 We are also interested in designing biocompatible coatings with polymer-free porous materials.

 Latest Group News